jundalisay/superb/content/en/research/sarkar/farming/section-1/sugar-crops.md

 Sweet potato is a creeping tuber.
 It can be planted among many other plants, including fruit trees. **It grows very well with bamboo because it can climb the bamboo poles.**

-There are two main varieties of sweet potato:
+It has 2 main varieties:
 - sweet juice potato (sháṋkálu)
 - sweet potato (miśt́i álu, rángálu, shakkarkand)

-Where sweet potatoes are grown, the land may also be used for the cultivation of bamboo, sugar cane, banana and papaya.
+Where sweet potatoes are grown, the land may also be used for bamboo, sugar cane, banana and papaya.

 The early variety of sweet potato should be grown from Áshvina to Agraháyańa.
 The late variety from Paoś to Phálguna.

 Almost any space between two other plants can be used to grow sweet juice potato from the month of Áshvina to Phálguna.

 A good quality solid molasses can be produced from sweet juice potato.
 Dehydrated sweet potato powder can also be made.

 ## Date Palm (Khejur)